Frequently Asked Questions

 Rubber Tyres…are they not natural rubber?

-Tyres are made from synthetic rubber.
+Tyres are made primarily from synthetic rubber and metal.
 There are many classes of synthetic rubber but basically all are made from a raw material derived from petroleum, coal, oil, natural gas and acetylene.

 The jute on my mat is not perfect.
 Is this a fault ?